Why do people so often

 story.)

-politics is also called "conservative" because it conserves
+politics is called "conservative" because it conserves

 hierarchical social structures.

-If you are not rich, and you want to vote in your own interest, you
+are not rich, and you want to vote in your own interest, you

 and want a better and fairer society, you should also avoid